seng637-Winter/seng637-a1-GHFATEMEH/Assignment 1-Answers/seng637-a1-Group 15.md

 ## Lessons Learned:
-- The importance of thoroughly understanding the instructions and requirements before beginning testing, which can significantly save time and write effective bug reports within a chosen reporting system.
+- The importance of thoroughly understanding the instructions and requirements before beginning testing, can significantly save time and write effective bug reports within a chosen reporting system.

 - In exploratory testing, we cannot find all the bugs in the system because tests are designed and executed at the same time.
 However, in scripted testing, as we have a scenario and test case, we can check all the scenarios.

-- Additionally, understanding the importance of teamwork.
-Working collaboratively, using diverse perspectives, and sharing knowledge was crucial in overcoming the challenges we faced.
+- Additionally, understanding the importance of teamwork, working collaboratively, using diverse perspectives, and sharing knowledge was crucial in overcoming the challenges we faced.

 # Comments/Feedback on the lab and lab document